1. Are extradition proceedings regulated by domestic legislation, treaties or both?

 In principle, a request for provisional arrest must be issued by the requesting state and be addressed to the prosecutor.
 To be valid, a request for provisional arrest shall mention the existence of one of the documents that must be annexed to an ordinary request for extradition (such as a conviction decision, an indictment order or an arrest warrant – see question 9), but the provision of the document is not necessary at this stage.

-France admits that an Interpol red notice be regarded as a request for provisional arrest, as indicated by a circular of the Ministry of Justice of 31 July 1998 (CRIM 98-07 F5).
+France admits that an Interpol red notice be regarded as a request for provisional arrest, as indicated by a circular of the Ministry of Justice of 31 July 2008 (CRIM 98-07 F5).
 However, it seems that, in practice, only red notices issued by a state that is a party to the European Convention on Extradition of 1957 are used as a request for provisional arrest.
-Frances requires other states to send a separate request for provisional arrest.
+France requires other states to send a separate request for provisional arrest.

 14. What is required to apply for a domestic extradition arrest warrant?